2019 1

 Top wines in this wine district did shine in 2018 and left the 2016 vintage slightly behind.
 For the most, they are potent wines with great concentration, intensity, and complexity, but they have maintained the silkiness of fruit and tannin and the velvety texture.

 Haut Brion and La Mission Haut Brion made simply stunning wines.
 Haut Brion was more concentrated and muscular than LMHB, with great structure, length, and striking complexity.
 Wow!
-La Mision Haut Brion delivered then riveting elegance, structure, and richness.
-Seamless and incredibly attractive, and seductive.
+La Mision Haut Brion delivered riveting elegance, structure, and richness.
+It was seamless, incredibly attractive, and seductive.
 Wow again!
-Le Clarence de Haut Brion and La Chapelle de LMHB made exquisite wines, aromatic and silky, both second wines.
+Le Clarence de Haut Brion and La Chapelle de LMHB made exquisite aromatic and silky wines as second wines.

 Almost one month's harvest at both properties, Cabernet Franc, has been harvested in both places simultaneously as Cabernet Sauvignon, which is quite rare.